nicholflowers/Research-Design-Empathy-and-Racism-during-Childbirth/README.md

 ## 🎯 The Goal

-The goal of this project was to design a research proposal that does two things: convinces its audience that a question is worth answering and shows that it can be answered credibly.
-Ours makes that case for studying whether race shapes clinician empathy during labor, arguing the question matters and laying out a design rigorous enough to deliver a trustworthy answer.
+The goal of this project was to design a research proposal that does two things.
+It has to convince its audience that a question is worth answering and show that it can be answered credibly.
+Part of that was deciding what kind of study to run at all, choosing an approach that could capture something as hard to measure as empathy.
+Ours makes the case for studying whether race shapes clinician empathy during labor, arguing the question matters and laying out a design rigorous enough to deliver a trustworthy answer.

 **The central question is whether race influences how empathetically medical professionals respond to a woman's expressions of pain during labor.**